bluesigor/deliveryapp/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+### `npm run server1`

+Runs json-server for posting customer details and their orders that were submited with form which is in ShoppingCart page.

+### `npm run server2`

+Runs json-server with all available shops and their menus on given delivery platform.

 ### `npm run build`